More ABBA Gold: More ABBA Hits: Overview

 While Gold: Greatest Hits had showcased 19 of the group's biggest and most recognizable hits, it left out a number of other sizeable ones.
 Therefore, More ABBA Gold was issued as a 20 tracks companion collection, that included some of these other hits, such as "Summer Night City", "I Do, I Do, I Do, I Do, I Do", "Angeleyes", and "Ring Ring", as well as some of ABBA's lesser-known ones from the time when their popularity was declining, such as "Head Over Heels" and "The Day Before You Came".
 Also included were several B-sides, like "Lovelight" (the B-side of "Chiquitita") and "Cassandra" (B-side of "The Day Before You Came"), along with other album tracks like "The Visitors" and "I Wonder (Departure)".

 A previously unreleased track, "I Am the City", was featured in this compilation.
-It dates back to ABBA’s then-final recording sessions in 1982.
+It dates back to ABBA's then-final recording sessions in 1982.

 Release

 More ABBA Gold: More ABBA Hits was released on 24 May 1993, as a companion to ABBA Gold: Greatest Hits, previously released in September 1992.
 Like ABBA Gold, a remaster of More ABBA Gold was released in 1999.
 The 4:27 promo edit of "The Visitors" was replaced by the original 5:46 version, while the 3:18 alternate mix of "Lovelight" was replaced by the 3:46 version originally released in 1979, as the B-side of "Chiquitita".

+The original VHS edition only features 9 video tracks from the original vinyl track listing with four extra videos - "Bang a Boomerang", "One Man, One Woman", "That's Me" and "Happy New Year."
+It was also released in Europe in 1994 on Video CD format, an unofficial Brazilian DVD edition in 2002 (all in Portuguese with extra features i.e. Discography and Biography), and in North American market on Laser Disc format.

 In 2008, the album was re-released with a different disc and back cover to coincide with the release of the film Mamma Mia!.
 It was reissued in a so-called super jewel case, with updated liner notes and remastered sound.